Particular/docs.particular.net/nservicebus/sqlserver/index.md

  * No additional licensing and training costs, as majority of Microsoft stack organizations already have SQL Server installed and have knowledge required to run it.
  * Mature tooling (SSMS).
  * Free to start (Express edition).
- * Queues support competing consumers (multiple instances of same endpoint feeding off of same queue) so scale-out doesn't require using [distributor](/nservicebus/scalability-and-ha/distributor/).
+ * Queues support competing consumers (multiple instances of same endpoint feeding off of same queue) so scale out doesn't require using [distributor](/nservicebus/scalability-and-ha/distributor/).

 ### Disadvantages